 You don’t know anything about your situation except that you are in trouble, if you don’t open the mail.

 Now, there is another step: you need to read what’s in the envelope.

 I know confronting what you owe and your sense that there’s little you can do about it increases your stress.

-The dunning letter or the lawsuit isn’t itself dangerous.
+But, the dunning letter or the lawsuit isn’t itself dangerous.